gohugoio/hugo/content/en/variables/page.md

 : Points up to the next [regular page](/variables/site/#site-pages) below the same top level section (e.g. in `/blog`)).
 Pages are sorted by Hugo's [default sort](/templates/lists#default-weight--date--linktitle--filepath).
 Example: `{{ with .NextInSection }}{{ .Permalink }}{{ end }}`.
 Calling `.NextInSection` from the first page returns `nil`.

 .OutputFormats
-: contains all formats, including the current format, for a given page.
+: Contains all formats, including the current format, for a given page.
 Can be combined the with [`.Get` function](/functions/get/) to grab a specific format.
 (See [Output Formats](/templates/output-formats/).)

 .Pages
-: a collection of associated pages.
+: A collection of associated pages.
 This value will be `nil` within the context of regular content pages.
 See [`.Pages`](#pages).

 .Permalink
-: the Permanent link for this page; see [Permalinks](/content-management/urls/)
+: The Permanent link for this page; see [Permalinks](/content-management/urls/)

 .Plain
-: the Page content stripped of HTML tags and presented as a string.
+: The Page content stripped of HTML tags and presented as a string.
 You may need to pipe the result through the [`htmlUnescape`](/functions/htmlunescape/) function when rendering this value with the HTML [output format](/templates/output-formats#output-format-definitions).

 .PlainWords
-: the slice of strings that results from splitting .Plain into words, as defined in Go's [strings.Fields](https://pkg.go.dev/strings#Fields).
+: The slice of strings that results from splitting .Plain into words, as defined in Go's [strings.Fields](https://pkg.go.dev/strings#Fields).

 .Prev
 : Points down to the previous [regular page](/variables/site/#site-pages) (sorted by Hugo's [default sort](/templates/lists#default-weight--date--linktitle--filepath)).
 Example: `{{ if .Prev }}{{ .Prev.Permalink }}{{ end }}`.
 Calling `.Prev` from the last page returns `nil`.